Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/01_HuskyLens.md

 → turn
 ```

-This distinction strongly influenced the later Pixy2.1 architecture.
+This distinction became one of the most useful outcomes of the entire HuskyLens experiment.

 ---

 # 1.8 False Detections

-One of the most repeated HuskyLens problems was detecting colored regions that were not the intended competition pillar.
+One recurring problem was detecting regions that were not the intended competition pillar.

-The camera could respond to:
+Possible sources included:

 ```text
 track regions